-- You must be signed in to the Tenant Manager using a supported browser. - You must belong to a user group that has the Root Access permission.
+- You must be signed in to the Tenant Manager using a supported web browser. - You must belong to a user group that has the Root Access permission.
+See Tenant management permissions.

 - 1. Select ACCESS MANAGEMENT > Groups.

 - 2. Select the check box for the group whose display name you want to edit.

 - 3. Select Actions > Edit group name.